Replacement of All Wheel Drive Tires: When, How, and Why?

-Being the owner of an All-Wheel Drive vehicle is real luck and pleasure.
+Being the owner of an All-Wheel Drive (AWD)vehicle is real luck and pleasure.
 The traction of the vehicle is so powerful that you have the feeling that nothing can stop it.
 For all the benefits that come with an AWD, owners face a fairly frequent problem.
 It is about the fact that the front tires tend to wear off much faster than the rear ones.
-If you consult a specialist in the field, they will all tell you that there is no single reason for this.
+If you consult a specialist in the field, he will tell you that there is not just a single reason for this.
 Rather, it is a set of reasons that lead to the predominance of front tires being affected.

 The problem is that once 2 tires wear out, it is necessary to replace all 4 wheels with an AWD, to avoid uneven wear.
 So the owners are a bit confused about the tires for an AWD and I thought I would address this topic in more detail.
-Let's see when changing tires for an AWD is appropriate and under what circumstances.
+Let's see when it's time to change tires for an AWD and under what circumstances.

 "All-Wheel -Drive Vehicle" by Definition